 Auburndale Cove Ice Skating

-Please Check the Skating Calendar for Daily Updates of Ice Status
+Please Call the Skating Hotline for Daily Updates of Ice Status

 Creating a Public Skating Rink on a Park

-CURRENT STATUS - Closed, please call the hotline daily for current status
+CURRENT STATUS - Open, please call the hotline daily for current status

 Monday, Wednesday, Thursday & Friday 3:00 – 9:00 PM